Dr. med. Dirk Manski

 Review Literature: EAU guidelines superficial bladder cancer.
 EAU guidelines of muscle-invasive and metastatic bladder cancer.
 German S3 guidelines bladder carcinoma Harnblasenkarzinom.

-First-line Chemotherapy for Metastatic Bladder Cancer
+First-line Therapy for Metastatic Bladder Cancer

 First-line treatment options: